 In the Ravens’ first-ever draft, Newsome and Co. tabbed T Jonathan Ogden and LB Ray Lewis (the fourth and 26th selections, respectively).
 Combining to produce an amazing 24 Pro Bowl honors, Ogden became the first Ravens’ draft choice elected into the Pro Football Hall of Fame (2013), while Lewis, who retired following the 2012 campaign, is a surefire lock to be enshrined in Canton.
 Fittingly, the duo will join Newsome, who was inducted into the Hall as a Brown in 1999.

 Starting with Ogden and Lewis, Newsome has consistently compiled impressive draft classes for the Ravens.
 In the team’s first 20 drafts (1996-2015), Baltimore selected 20 first-rounders who have earned a total of 56 Pro Bowl honors.
 And when the Ravens have had a high pick, they haven’t missed.
-Of the seven players chosen in the Top 10 by Baltimore, five (Ogden, OLB Peter Boulware, CB Chris McAlister, RB Jamal Lewis, the 2003 NFL Offensive Player of the Year, and OLB Terrell Suggs, the 2011 NFL Defensive Player of the Year) have earned Pro Bowl accolades.
+Prior to 2016, of the seven players chosen in the Top 10 by Baltimore, five (Ogden, OLB Peter Boulware, CB Chris McAlister, RB Jamal Lewis, the 2003 NFL Offensive Player of the Year, and OLB Terrell Suggs, the 2011 NFL Defensive Player of the Year) have earned Pro Bowl accolades.
 Additionally, Baltimore has picked in the bottom half of the first round with uncanny success: Lewis was twice named the NFL Defensive Player of the Year; TE Todd Heap (31st) went to two Pro Bowls as a Raven; S Ed Reed (24th) was tabbed an All-Star nine times and also earned NFL Defensive Player of the Year in 2004; QB Joe Flacco (18th) was named Super Bowl XLVII MVP, leading the Ravens to their second World Championship in 2012; and LB C.J.
 Mosley (17th) became the first Ravens rookie to earn Pro Bowl honors following an exceptional 2014 season.